Alvin Bragg, the progressive prosecutor who could take down Donald Trump

 Bragg, for his part, says he will pursue charges if they are warranted, without regard for political ramifications.
 “We do not tolerate attempts to intimidate our office or threaten the rule of law in New York,” he said over the weekend.

 A clash between Trump and Bragg was all but inevitable, given that Bragg pledged to focus on the former president’s alleged wrongdoings when he took office in late 2021.
-Not only that, but the two men represent starkly different visions of the American dream, and the American future — as well as of whom the law should and should not prosecute.
+Not only that, but the two men represent starkly different visions of the American dream, and the American future — as well as of who the law should and should not prosecute.

 Much like Trump, Bragg is a native New Yorker, but the two could not have come from more different worlds.
-While the future president grew up wealthy in suburban Queens, Bragg was raised on Strivers Row, a legendary block of well-maintained row houses in Central Harlem where members of the city’s Black elite had long resided amidst surrounding crime and poverty.
+While the future president grew up wealthy in suburban Queens, Bragg was raised on Strivers Row, a legendary block of well-maintained row houses in Central Harlem where members of the city’s Black elite had long resided amid surrounding crime and poverty.
 Even during the desperate 1980s, when neglect swept over the city and crack cocaine ravaged Black neighborhoods, Strivers Row remained a reserve of genteel Black aspiration.

 Bragg’s middle-class parents sent him to Trinity School, one of the city’s most prestigious private schools.
 With its rigorous academic standards and historic ties to the nation’s best colleges, the question at Trinity is not whether any students will get into an Ivy League school each year, but how many will do so.

-Still, he was a young Black man in a city beset by violence.
+Still, Bragg was a young Black man in a city beset by violence.
 The New York Police Department sometimes took flagrant liberties, expecting little consequence from a terrified public.

 “Before I was 21 years old, I had a gun pointed at me six times: three by police officers and three by people who were not police officers.
 I had a knife to my neck, a semi-automatic gun to my head and a homicide victim on my doorstep,” Bragg would later write of his upbringing.